 Quick Self-Care Tips

-• 1Check pollen counts and stay indoors when high
+• 1Check daily pollen counts and stay indoors when high

 • 2Keep windows closed during allergy season